-Tom Clancy's Patriot Games draws his regular characters into the whole mess when Jack Ryan saves Prince Charles and his family from an assassination attempt by the Ulster Liberation Army.
-In the novel, the ULA is a Marxist splinter faction of the Provisional IRA.
+Tom Clancy's Patriot Games draws his regular characters into the whole mess when Jack Ryan saves Prince Charles and his family from an assassination attempt by the Ulster Liberation Army (this would be a more likely name on the either side-i.e. a loyalist group).
+In the novel, the ULA is a Marxist splinter faction of the Provisional IRA (and Clancy mistakenly believed the Provos were also Marxists).
 In fact, the ULA's actions often contradict the Provos own mode of operations.
 It turns out the ULA's goal is to eliminate or discredit the PIRA leadership, and have their leaders take over.
 Clancy also used the PIRA in Rainbow Six, being hired by the villains in an attempt to take out the Rainbow team.

 Forms the subject of a George Gently mystery, set in 1964.
 An MI5 character warns that unless London does something about disgruntled Catholics in Stroke Country, it will result in a war.
 Oh, how right he was.

 Jack Higgins (of The Eagle has Landed fame) loves to use The Troubles (and the preceding 50 years of hostility) as background and motivation for his antiheroes.
 He favours cynically disillusioned IRA gunmen, but doesn't limit himself.